ymontmarin/adamsrt/README.md

 ### Train models with optimizer
 To reproduce the results of the paper, you can try all the proposed methods AdamS, AdamSRT and SGD-MRT.
 You can also use the benchmark methods Adam, AdamG, AdamW, SGD.
-As in the paper, training can be done on the dataset CIFAR10, CIFAR100, SVHN and the architecture ResNet18, VGG16 and ResNet20 (only for CIFAR10).
+As in the paper, training can be done on public dataset CIFAR10, CIFAR100, SVHN and the architecture ResNet18, VGG16 and ResNet20 (only for CIFAR10).
 For the training, the best parameters found in a previous grid search (cf Appendix E. Table 4) are used for the chosen setting.
 They are referenced in the file `best_hyper_parameters.py`.

-The training is done on 400 epochs with a step-wise scheduling with 3 jumps.
+The training is done over 400 epochs with a step-wise scheduling with 3 jumps.

 To launch the training you just need to call `training.py` with the proper options
 ```bash